Skip to Main Content

 • What are the expectations for attribution in your field?

-It may seem counterintuitive to suggest reflecting on disciplinary expectations in the context of the often-interdisciplinary first year seminar.
-However, sometimes faculty working in an interdisciplinary context end up having expectations for student work that are rooted in their discipline but not stated explicitly to the students.
-The more you think critically about those expectations and clearly communicate them to students, the better able the students will be to complete assignments successfully.
+It may seem counterintuitive to suggest reflecting on disciplinary expectations in the often interdisciplinary first-year seminar context.
+However, sometimes, faculty working in an interdisciplinary context have expectations for student work rooted in their discipline but not explicitly stated to the students.